You’ve seen the Calibrachoa (ca-libra-KO-a), a tender perennial commonly known as “Million Bells.”

 - Light: considered full sun plants, minimum of 6 hours daily

-- Soil: quality potting mix with good drainage
+- Soil: quality potting mix, rich in organic material with good drainage

 - Water: needs generous quantities of water

 - Fertilizing: Heavy blooming, fertilize every other week with a liquid fertilizer